HAVE A GO AT OLYMPIC SPORTS

 “There’s no limitation on this kid,” he said.
 “We’re just letting him go and just enjoying the ride.”

-Sam and Tokyo Olympian Elijah Winnington went head-to-head in the final of 400m freestyle at the Australian championships on the Gold Coast in April, with Elijah winning in a time of 3:41.41, ahead of Sam in 3:41.64.
+In 2024, Sam and Tokyo Olympian Elijah Winnington went head-to-head in the final of 400m freestyle at the Australian championships on the Gold Coast, with Elijah winning in a time of 3:41.41, ahead of Sam in 3:41.64.
 Sam won gold in the 1500m in a time of 15:03.25, but went down narrowly to Elijah in the 800m.

-Sam and Elijah both booked their places on the team for the Paris Olympics after a ding-dong battle in the final of the 400m freestyle at the Australian trials in Brisbane in June.
+Sam and Elijah both booked their places on the Olympic team after a ding-dong battle in the final of the 400m freestyle at the Australian trials in Brisbane.
 After the lead changed three times, it was Elijah who won the eight-lap duel – stopping the clock at 3:43.26, with Sam recording 3:43.90.